celo-org/celo-monorepo/packages/docs/developer-resources/walkthroughs/hellocelo.md

 ---
 description: >-
-  In this guide we are going to learn how to connect to the Celo test network using ContractKit.
+  In this guide we are going to learn how to connect to the Celo test network and tranfer tokens using ContractKit.
 ---